tbliszcz-confluent/Flink-AI-Demos/README.md

-This repo contains demos and quick starts for the various built in AI/ML functions that are present in Confluent Cloud for use with Flink.
-The purpose is to give you the ability to start using it in a few minutes rather than having to spend time reading the documentation.

-To get started be sure you have a Confluent Cloud Cluster started with a Flink Compute Pool located in the same region.
-Once it is running the above demos should all be able to work as is in the SQL Workspace of the compute pool (with the exception of obtaining a OpenAI API key).
+This repository provides ready-to-run demos and quick-start examples for the built-in AI/ML features available in Confluent Cloud for Flink (e.g., integrations with LLMs, embeddings, etc.).

+The goal is to let you try these capabilities in just a few minutes without needing to read extensive documentation.

+Prerequisites to run the demos:

+* A running Confluent Cloud cluster
+* A Flink Compute Pool in the same region
+* (For some demos) an OpenAI API key

+Once those are set up, you can copy-paste and run the examples directly in the SQL Workspace of your Flink Compute Pool.

 The bolded entries currently have examples in the repo.